jaantollander/Principles-of-Algorithmic-Techniques/assignment1/question_7.md

 \end{aligned}
 \]

-By choosing the indices this way the condition will \(i+j≤k\) hold which is important so that the \(k\)-th smallest element won't be excluded.
-The algorithm will also need to compare these two elements so that the correct half will be excluded.
+By choosing the indices this way, will assure that the condition \(i+j≤k\) holds which is important for the \(k\)-th smallest element not to be excluded.
+The algorithm will then compare these two elements so that the correct half will be excluded.

 a) If \(b_j < a_i\) then exclude elements \(⟨b_1,…,b_j⟩\) from the search.
 New inputs will be:
     1) \(A_2=A\)